ChenLipschitz/bostonAiProject/mongo-dashboard/README.md

 ## API Endpoints

 - `GET /api/logs` - Get all logs
-- `GET /api/stats/countries` - Get country statistics
+- `GET /api/stats/country` - Get country statistics
 - `GET /api/stats/status` - Get status statistics
 - `GET /api/stats/progress` - Get progress statistics

+## MongoDB Integration

+The application is designed to work with MongoDB, but currently uses sample data.
+To connect to a real MongoDB instance:

+1. Ensure MongoDB is running on port 27017
+2. Update the server.js file to use the MongoDB connection code
+3. Set the correct database and collection names in the .env file

 ## Data Format

-The application works with MongoDB logs in the following format:
+The application works with logs in the following format:

 ```json
 {